-After a difficult and uncertain 2020, the way we think about work has changed forever, companies are looking to support a remote workforce and this is accelerating a shift to cloud based HR solutions, as demonstrated by ISG in their HR technology trends survey for 2021.
+Three years after the outbreak of Covid-19, the way we think about work has changed forever.
+Following the shift to remote and hybrid working, companies had to quickly figure out how best to support a remote workforce, and this accelerating a shift to cloud based HR solutions, as demonstrated by ISG in their HR technology trends survey for 2021.

-Below, you can read our research into the HR SaaS market, see who is winning and importantly, how you can approach taking more of the growing revenue on offer, expected to reach over $11billion by 2023.
+Below, you can read our research into the HR SaaS market.
+Find out who’s winning and importantly, how you can claim more of the growing revenue on offer from an industry currently valued at $24billion and expected to reach over $35billion by 2030.

 The tldr: who is winning, why, and how to beat them

 Of the 25 firms that we researched, Gusto is winning in terms of the sheer volume of traffic that they are generating from organic search, particularly in the United States.
 They appear to be doing this via:

 - A large marketing team of over 50 people, many more than competitors

 - A relentless focus on producing content for their target audience

 - Very strong brand awareness via broad, popular keyword rankings